 Brightness, contrast, and saturation are adjustments best made to your shot after you've established your Shutter speed and ISO settings.

-Tap the desired setting and scroll up or down to choose an option; Mevo will adjust the image based on your selection.
+Tap the desired setting and scroll up or down to choose an option; the Mevo App will adjust the image based on your selection.

-View angle is only available for the Mevo Plus and Mevo First Generation.
+View angle is only available for the Mevo Plus and First Generation cameras.

 You can adjust the appearance of the field of view with the view angle setting.
 This menu can be found to the right of the Sharpness menu.
 Tap it to select among a handful of options.

-As a reference, here is a picture of the same exact sample area taken by an iPhone 6S Plus at the same distance as Mevo.
+As a reference, here is a picture of the same exact sample area taken by an iPhone 6S Plus at the same distance as the Mevo camera.